Witiko/witiko.github.io/_posts/2025-05-12-Zelda-BotW-review.md

 <!-- more -->

 My playthrough was on a Steam Deck OLED using the open-source emulator _Ryujinx_, as opposed to the original Switch, for reasons I'll explain shortly.

+**UPDATE (2026-09-04):** If you're going to emulate the game, do yourself a favor and play the Wii U version using Cemu instead.
+It runs much better than the Switch version.

 ## Preliminaries
 To start off, let me provide some context on my background with the Zelda series, my choice to play on a Steam Deck OLED, and why I opted for emulation over the original hardware.